cube-js/cube/docs/Schema/measures.md

 ```

 ### format
 `format` is an optional parameter.
-It is used to format the output of measures in different ways, for example as currency for `revenue`.
+It is used to format the output of measures in different ways, for example, as currency for `revenue`.
-Please refer to [Measure Formats Guide](types-and-formats#measures-formats) for the full list of supported formats.
+Please refer to the [Measure Formats Guide](types-and-formats#measures-formats) for the full list of supported formats.

 ```javascript
 total: {